-Welfare Officer: Eric Dale
+Welfare Officer: Ella McCoshan

-Welfare Officer: Mary Flanagan
+Welfare Officer: Lawrence Bissel

 As the Welfare Officers, we’re part of the extensive support network that Trinity Hall offers to ensure that you stay healthy and happy while you’re here.

 Hi!
-I’m Saskia and I’m the Special Considerations Officer.
+I’m Sarah and I’m the Disability and Special Considerations Officer.
 I’m part of the Welfare team, so work with them to help make people happier, and specifically to help anyone who has a problem related to long-term or short-term disabilities or illnesses (emotional, mental and physical difficulties alike).
 Whether you want to talk about a specific problem, or just want to talk to someone who understands a bit more about what you’re going through (I have special considerations too!), I’m here for you!